marcopeg/marcopeg.github.io/content/posts/2020/0121-fetchq-introduction/fetchq-introduction.md

 insanely fast.
 [FetchQ][fetchq] works with your Postgres instance and queuing a new task is as fast as creating the user's record in the `accounts` table.

-On the email processing side, you can spin up one (or many) processes/machines who's [single responsibility](srp) is to process the emails queue, actually sending the emails using Mandrill or whatever service you like best.
+On the email processing side, you can spin up one (or many) processes/machines whose [single responsibility](srp) is to process the emails queue, actually sending the emails using Mandrill or whatever service you like best.

 This side pipeline **should also be in charge of handling soft errors**, making sure that if the network is